joshmsmith/RHCSA-cheat-sheet/CheatSheet.md

 	mount -r ro /dev/vgname/snapshotlv /snapmount <-- if it needs to be mounted

-## Create and configure LUKS-encrypted partitions and logical volumes to prompt for password and mount a decrypted file system at boot
+## OLD?
+Create and configure LUKS-encrypted partitions and logical volumes to prompt for password and mount a decrypted file system at boot
 	Requires dm_crypt: lsmod grep dm_crypt ; modprobe dm_crypt
 	vim /etc/rc.init
 	yum install cryptsetup-luks